 And Ended up with a Cyber Stalker

 Sadly for me, not this lovely Ferrari, my dream car.
-We picked a four year range, several brands & our preferred model in each.
+Instead, we picked a four year range, several brands & our preferred model in each.
 Did I mention we wanted comfort?
 After a certain number of decades you become a true fan of comfort.

 “Where are the used cars?”
 He looked over this huge lot of vehicles & hesitantly said, “I think they are the ones over here.”
 And he made big circles with his arms taking in a corner of the lot.
 It was a magical motion & I half expected balloons, lights & spotlights to appear showing the way to the USED.